 “Sometimes my shoulder feels like pins and needles, what is it?”

 A Pinched Nerve: This is most common.
-We call this cervical radiculopathy.
+We call a pinched nerve, cervical radiculopathy.
 This can cause shoulder pain and possibly numbness and weakness in your arm and hand in the affected side.
 Some even describe a numbing sensation into their fingers.

 Carpal Tunnel Syndrome: The median nerve runs from your forearm through a passageway in your wrist (carpal tunnel) to your hand.
 Anything that squeezes or irritates the median nerve in the carpal tunnel space may lead to carpal tunnel syndrome.
 A wrist fracture can narrow the carpal tunnel and irritate the nerve, as can the swelling and inflammation resulting from arthritis.
 Most commonly this develops from overuse.